YongjunJeong/crypto-insight-dashboard-poc/readme.md

 ## 1. Prerequisites

-- Python 3.10 or later
+- Python
 - A Databricks workspace with:
-  - SQL Warehouse (with Auto Stop configured)
+  - SQL Warehouse
-  - Personal Access Token (PAT)
+  - Personal Access Token
   - The views listed above created and populated

 ---